 As our use of digital technology increases, so does the strain on our eyes.
-Many people use digital screens throughout most of their day: from your smartphone or tablet, to your laptop or computer, or perhaps at home, watching your television, our eyes may be almost constantly directed towards a screen.
+Many people use digital screens throughout most of their day: from your smartphone to your computer, or perhaps at home, watching your television, our eyes are often directed towards a screen.

 - Dry eyes

 Reducing your overall screen time can help resolve digital eye strain, however, this isn’t always possible.
 When spending time on digital devices, try the following techniques to manage digital eye strain.

 The 20-20-20 Rule